SWT (Shockwave Therapy)

 Over time, acoustic wave has proven to be an effective and non-invasive method for the treatment of localized musculoskeletal pathology including epicondylitis, heel spur and plantar fascitis, rotator cuff disorders, trigger points, variety of chronic tendinopathies and many other indications.

-Shockwave therapy is most frequently used in physiotherapy, orthopedics, sports medicine and cellulitis treatment.
+Shockwave therapy is most frequently used in physiotherapy, orthopedics and sports medicine.

 Most common indications include: